dotenx/dotenx/README.md

 # Do10X
-DoTenX, extremely simple and most flexible way to run any workflow.
+DoTenX, extremely simple and most flexible way to build any automation with no-code.

 Discord: